+Pre ovision for

-W ovision for arranties thousands)
+W arranties

-Balance on June 30, 2011 \$ 14,530

-Warranty claims provision 8,620

-Settlements made (5,588)
+(in thousands)

 Balance on June 30, 2012 \$ 17,562

 Warranty claims provision 1,948

 Settlements made (6,620)

 Balance on June 30, 2013 \$ 12,890

 Warranty claims provision 5,573

 Settlements made (6,540)

 Balance on June 30, 2014 \$ 11,923

+Warranty claims provision 6,043

+Settlements made (5,228)

+Balance on June 30, 2015 \$ 12,738

-Recent Accounting Updates Not Yet Adopted-In May 2014, the Financial Accounting Standards Board issued an accounting standards update amending revenue recognition requirements for multiple-deliverable revenue arrangements.
+Recent Accounting Updates Not Yet Adopted-In May 2014, the Financial Accounting Standards Board issued an accounting standards update amending revenue recognition requirements for multiple deliverable revenue arrangements.
 This update provides guidance on how revenue is recognized to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for the goods or services.
 This determination is made in five steps: (i) identify the contract with the customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations in the contract; and (v) recognize revenue when (or as) the entity satisfies a performance obligation.
-The update is effective for annual reporting periods after December 15, 2016 and for interim reporting periods within that reporting period.
-Early adoption is not permitted.
-The Company has not yet adopted this update and is currently evaluating the impact it may have on its financial condition and results of operations.
+The effective date was amended in August 2015 for annual reporting periods after December 15, 2017 and for interim reporting periods within that reporting period.
+Earlier application is permitted only as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting period.
+The Company has not yet selected a transition method and is currently evaluating the impact it may have on its financial condition and results of operations.